-You can add text, a title or a subtitle to your videos by dragging a title card into the timeline of your Create project.
-Here's how:
+You can add text, titles, captions, or subtitles to your videos by dragging a title card into the timeline of your Clipchamp video.
+Read on to see how.

 How to add text to your video

 Select Text in the menu on the left-hand side of your project:

 Step 2.
 Choose a title from the menu